The Adventures of Huckleberry Finn

 Read in youth, it may come across as the adventure story promised in the title.
 Unlike The Adventures of Tom Sawyer, to which it is a sequel, this novel has an engaging, overarching narrative, mainly to do with Huckleberry Finn's escape down the Mississippi River with runaway slave Jim.
 Various twists involve them with other characters and settings, but the subplots are woven into the main story.
 They don't stand apart as discrete "adventures" as in the book's episodic progenitor.

 In fact, the weakest parts of the Huck Finn epic may be the novel's bookends in which Tom Sawyer makes appearances to get up to his usual hijinks.
 In the last part of the story, Tom's delaying of breaking Jim out from capture to satisfy romantic notions of prisoner escapes—in a parody of such adventure stories—fits the gravity of the situation poorly and is annoying.
 (Don't blame Twain too much for this though.
-Tom Sawyer at the time was his overwhelmingly most popular creation and was needed to draw readers to Huck's provocative story.
-Titles of the first editions of the novel took pains to point out in parentheses that Huckleberry Finn was "Tom Sawyer's comrade".)
+Tom Sawyer at the time was his overwhelmingly most popular creation and was needed to draw readers to Huck's more provocative story.
+Covers of the first editions of the novel took pains to point out that Huckleberry Finn was "Tom Sawyer's comrade".)

 More mature reading may highlight the underlying moral issues, Huck's inner struggle between acting as his humanity compels and following what narrow-minded society thinks "right".
 It could prompt a meditation on the light and dark sides of the American dream, or any other number of serious topics dressed up in a nevertheless delightful and moving tale.